dive-into-machine-learning/dive-into-machine-learning/README.md

 Here are some other guides to learning Machine Learning.

 * Courses by cloud vendors.
 These are usually high quality content but steer you heavily to use vendor-specific tools/services.
-I encourage you to "make the most" of the resources that they make freely available.
-To avoid getting locked into vendor specifics, just make sure you're learning from other resources as well.
+To avoid getting locked into vendor specifics, you can make sure you're learning from other resources as well.
   * [`microsoft/ML-For-Beginners`](https://github.com/microsoft/ML-For-Beginners)
   * [`microsoft/Data-Science-For-Beginners`](https://github.com/microsoft/Data-Science-For-Beginners)
   * [Machine Learning Crash Course from Google](https://developers.google.com/machine-learning/crash-course/) with TensorFlow APIs.